nap2000/docs/xls-default-values.rst

   Webforms does not have the above issues with dynamic defaults and you **should not** wrap the default calculation in the once() function.
 However you can use the default() function as this will just be ignored.

+You can also use :ref:`trigger-calculation` to get the same result as you can set the trigger to be the referenced question from which you are getting the default.
+The calculation will then only be updated when that value changes.

 Dynamic Images
 --------------